Public Schools Branch

 Public Schools Branch (PSB), formerly the English Language School Board or ELSB, is a Canadian school district in Prince Edward Island.

 The Public Schools Branch is an Anglophone district operating 56 public schools (gr.
 K–12) in Prince County, Queens County and Kings County.
-It maintains offices in Stratford and Summerside with the current enrollment at approximately 20,000 students and 3500 employees.
+It maintains offices in Stratford and Summerside It currently enrolls approximately 20,000 students and has about 3500 employees.

 History

 The English Language School Board was created in 2012 when Eastern School District and Western School Board were merged.
 The Board took office on January 1, 2013.

 On November 5, 2015, the PEI Government announced that it would be dissolving the English Language School Board, replacing it with the Public Schools Branch.